-Students completing the ADOA training program will be eligible to take the Illinois State Certification Examination for their CADC administered by the Illinois Alcohol and Other Drug Abuse Professional Certification Association to receive their CADC .
+Students completing the ADOA Post-baccalaureate certificate training program will be eligible to take the Certified Alcohol and Drug Abuse Counselor (CADC) Illinois State Certification Examination administered by the Illinois Certification Board (ICB) to receive their CADC .
 The goal of the program is to lead to employment in facilities such as:

 • Hospitals and clinics